Iranian pop music: 1950s–70s

-After the 1979 Revolution
+After the 1979 Islamic Revolution

-After the 1979 Revolution, pop music was banned and completely disappeared from the scene in Iran.
+After the 1979 Islamic Revolution, pop music was banned and completely disappeared from the scene in Iran.
 Many Iranians emigrated to foreign countries, especially to Los Angeles in the United States, and many continued to sing in exile.
+Such singers have included Leila Forouhar and Hayedeh in the United States, and Rita in Israel.
 Since then, several popular Iranian TV channels and radio stations have operated outside the country, aired through various satellites.
 These broadcast companies play an important role in promoting and connecting Iranian pop artists to Iranians living all over the world.

 In the 1990s, officials of the new government decided to produce and promote "decent" pop music, in order to compete with the abroad and unofficial sources of Iranian music.
 Ali Moallem (poet) and Fereydoun Shahbazian (musician) headed a council at the IRIB that supervised the revival of domestic pop music.

-Shadmehr Aghili was one of the first post-revolutionary Iranian singers who received significant support, including promotion by national television, to produce new Persian pop songs inside Iran.
-He was highly skilled at playing violin and guitar, and was a very talented singer.
-He became a very successful and popular musician and singer in Iran, but eventually immigrated to Canada and then moved to Los Angeles, continuing his career outside Iran.
+Shadmehr Aghili was one of the first post-revolutionary Iranian singers who received significant support, including promotion on national television, to produce new Persian pop songs inside Iran.
+He was skilled at playing violin and guitar, and was a talented singer.
+He became a successful musician and singer in Iran, but eventually immigrated to Canada and then moved to Los Angeles, continuing his career outside Iran.

 Under the presidency of Khatami, as a result of easing cultural restrictions within Iran, a number of new pop singers emerged from within the country.
-Since the new administration took office, the Ministry of Ershad adopted a different policy, mainly to make it easier to monitor the industry.
-The newly adopted policy included loosening restrictions for a small number of artists, while tightening it for the rest.
+After the new administration took office, the Ministry of Culture and Islamic Guidance adopted a different policy, mainly to make it easier to monitor the industry.
+The newly adopted policy included loosening restrictions for a small number of artists, while tightening restrictions for the rest.
 However, the number of album releases increased.

 Arian, the first officially sanctioned pop music band with female singers in post-revolutionary Iran, started a new chapter of Iranian pop music.
-They collaborated with the well-known British-Irish singer Chris de Burgh in their fourth album Bi to, Ba to, and were the first Iranian band to be featured in the English biographical dictionary and directory of International Who's Who in Music.
+They collaborated with the British-Irish singer Chris de Burgh in their fourth album Bi to, Ba to, and were the first Iranian band to be featured in the English biographical dictionary and directory of International Who's Who in Music.

 In 2001 some younger artists created a movement called Iranian hip hop.
-Their music was inspired by American hip hop artists like Eminem or Tupac.
-The government originally banned this genre of music, but artists like Zedbazi, Hichkas, and others emerged despite this.
+Their music was inspired by American hip hop artists like Eminem and Tupac.
+The government originally banned this genre of music.
+However, artists like Zedbazi, Hichkas, and others emerged despite this.

 In late 2009, Sirvan Khosravi became the first domestic Iranian artist to achieve high-rotation airplay on a regular European radio station.
 He made his debut with the song Saat-e 9 ("9 O'Clock"), which also made headlines in Iranian online media.
 In August 2010, Farzad Farzin Amin Rostami made his debut European chart with the song Chike Chike ("Trickle Trickle") from his third legal album Shans ("Chance").
-Sahar was one of the other influential singers of Iranian pop music after the 1979 revolution.
+Sahar, who emigrated to the UAE, was one of the other influential singers of Iranian pop music after the 1979 revolution.